rgo/homebrew-darktable/README.md

 ### I already have it installed but I want to to test it

 To avoid broken anyhting of your current installation.
-You can execute this darktable with the database in memory:
+You can execute this darktable with the database in memory, custom cache directory and a separate configuration path:

 ```
-darktable --library :memory:
+darktable --library :memory: --cachedir /tmp/homebrew-darktable-head-cache/ --configdir ~/.config/homebrew-darktable-head
 ```